singhgautam7/terraform-gcp/encryption/README.md

 - Create key ring and key from your goolge cloud console and pass the values

 #### Installs
-The Bootstrap script is currently written for common linux distributions.
-It requires the following tools to be installed:
  - GCloud SDK
  - JQ (for JSON queries)
  - Terraform >= 1.0